Allard-Shi/Allard-Shi.github.io/README.md

-# Allard-Shi.github.io
-MedimAS workshop and personal website as well
+# MedimAS workshop and website
-The web is owned by Wen Shi who is currently a senior in Xi'an Jiaotong University and will persue his PhD in medical imaging and neuroimaging in the United States in the future.
+The repository is owned by Allard Shi and collaborator Soupee Li.
+We are currently seniors in Xi'an Jiaotong University and will persue PhD in neuroimaging and neuroengineering in the United States soon.

+### Welcome to MedimAS workshop!
+The workshop is where we can chat and discuss the latest news, techniques and methods in neuroscience and engineering.
-Welcome to MedimAS workshop and you can also pay attention to our public wechat number: MedimAS
+You can also pay attention to our public wechat number: **MedimAS**